On a field theoretical model of polymeric $2s-$plats and some of its consequences: Abstract

 \section{Abstract}

-The main subject of this work is the statistical mechanics of a system of $N$ polymer rings linked together.
-The link that arises in this way is constrained to be in the form of a $2s-$plat, where $2s$ is the fixed number of maxima and minima of the polymer trajectories along one chosen direction.
-Plats appear very often in nature, in particular in the DNA of living organisms.
+The field theory approach to the statistical mechanics of a system of N polymer rings linked together is generalized to the case of links that have a fixed number $2s$ of maxima and minima.
+Such kind of links are called plats and appear for instance in the DNA of living organisms.
 The topological states of the link are distinguished using the Gauss linking number.
-This is a relatively weak link invariant in the case of a general link, but its efficiency improves when $2s-$plats are considered as it will be proved here.
-Using field theoretical methods, a nonperturbative expression of the partition function of the system is achieved.
-In its final form, this partition function is equivalent to that of a multi-layer electron gas.
+This is a relatively weak link invariant in the case of a general link, but its efficiency improves when $2s-$plats are considered.
+It is proved that, if we restrict ourselves to $2s-$plat conformations, the field theoretical model established here is able to take into account also the interactions of topological origin involving three chains simultaneously.
+It is shown that these three-body interactions have nonvanishing contributions when three or more rings are entangled together, enhancing for instance the attractive forces between monomers.
+The model can be used to study the statistical mechanics of polymers in confined geometries, for instance when $2s$ extrema of a few polymer rings are attached to membranes.
+Its partition function is mapped here into that of a multi-layer electron gas.
 Such quasi-particle systems are studied in connection with several interesting applications, including high-$T_c$ superconductivity and topological quantum computing.
-It is shown that the topological constraints acting on the polymer rings generate two and three-body forces acting on the monomers.
-These forces interphere with the non-topological two-body forces to which monomers are subjected in a solution, enhancing for instance the attraction between the monomers.
-What is remarkable is the appearance of three-body forces of topological origin.
-It is shown that these three-body interactions have nonvanishing contributions when three or more rings are entangled together.
+At the end an useful connection with the cosh-Gordon equation is shown.